google/open-location-code/Documentation/Open Location Code API Specification.md

 An implementation MAY implement `shorten` using separate `shortenBy4` and `shortenBy6` methods.

-Note: it is possible to implement `isValid` and `isShort` using a Perl Compatible Regular Expression, see the Plus Code specification.
+Note: it is possible to implement `isValid` and `isShort` using a Perl Compatible Regular Expression, see the Plus Code specification and use case-insensitive matching.

 ## REQUIREMENTS for all public methods